 Yet there are a few of us who make our living thanks to clouds.
-In May, the ran a charming article on the wonderfully-named Gavin Pretor-Pinney, founder of the equally-delightful Cloud Appreciation Society.
+In May, the New York Times Sunday Magazine ran a charming article on the wonderfully-named Gavin Pretor-Pinney, founder of the equally-delightful Cloud Appreciation Society.
 I haven't joined yet only because I can't decide if membership is quaint or strange.

 What is it with clouds?
 In the photograph above, snapped Wednesday morning by my cousin, Evie Levine, there are the appealingly weathered farm buildings.
 And the windblown, bright green mid-summer corn, with its yellow tops.
 But it's the cumulonimbus clouds, low, grey, louring, that make the picture sing, that adds the drama.